neurodebian/neurodebian/sandbox/spotlight_opensesame.rst

 libraries that you can use.

-For example, if you want to write a program that controls a computer display, you can use a Python library called PyGame.
+For example, if you want to write a program that controls a computer display, you can use a Python library called PyGame_.
 PyGame has been designed with video-games in mind, but, experiments being conceptually so similar (although not typically as entertaining), it is also well suited for creating experiments.
 For this reason, I initially designed OpenSesame around PyGame.